Chocolate dipped peanut butter bon bons (truffles) are creamy, rich and decadent. With only 5 ingredients, and so easy to make, what’s not to love?

 The quick and easy recipe for Peanut Butter Bon Bons (truffles) is one of our family’s favorites!
-They are a tradition in our home over the Holidays!
+These chocolate covered treats are a tradition in our home over the Holidays!

-These simple bon bons (or truffles) are one of the chocolate dipped treats I make at Christmas time for family and friends.
-These tasty, chocolate dipped peanut butter treats (whatever you want to call them) are creamy, rich and decadent…and with only having 5 ingredients and being so easy to make…what’s not to love?
-I’ve been making these for years and years…don’t even know where I got the original recipe (it’s written out on an old, stained 3×5 index card – aren’t all the GOOD ones like that?).
+These simple peanut butter bon bons (or truffles) are one of the chocolate dipped goodies I make at Christmas time for family and friends.
+These tasty peanut butter treats (whatever you want to call them) are so delicious, it’s hard to eat only one!

-I hope you will give them a try…I may may them at Christmas time, but I think you will find them wonderfully delicious any time of the year!
+Sure do hope you will give the peanut butter bon bons a try…I make them at Christmas time, but I think you will find them wonderfully delicious any time of the year!

 - 18 oz. creamy peanut butter (small jar)

 - 16 ounces powdered sugar (16 oz. box) (confectioner's)

 - 2 Tablespoons vegetable shortening

 Using an electric mixer, cream the butter and peanut butter together in a large bowl until thoroughly mixed and creamy.
 Add powdered sugar; mix until smooth.
 Mixture will be thick.